aslicu/kocaeli-university-lung-cancer-histology-dataset/README.md

-# 🫁 Kocaeli University Lung Cancer Histology Dataset
+# 🫁 Kocaeli University Lung Cancer Pathology Dataset

 The **Kocaeli University Lung Cancer Histology Dataset** is a curated collection of **H&E-stained whole-slide images (WSIs)** of lung tissue, obtained from the Medical Pathology Department of Kocaeli University, Faculty of Medicine.